robsonpiere/robsonpiere/README.md

 ### About me ###

-- 👨‍💻 I am currently Working as Developer Analyst at [Sesc em Minas Gerais](https://www.linkedin.com/company/sesc-em-minas-gerais/), developing internal solutions, integrations, automations and working on the definition of software architecture and environment.
-I am also responsible for seeking solutions for innovation / transformation / internal improvement.
+- 👨‍💻 I am currently Working as Software Engineer at [Invillia](https://invillia.com/) and OLXbr, developing internal solutions, integrations, ETL's , automations and working on the definition of software architecture and environment.
 - I currently work with
-    - PHP, Lumen, Codigniter, Slim, Laravel
+    - Python
+    - Apache Airflow
+    - Aws
-    - Python, Flask
+    - Postgres
-    - JS, Angular JS, Ionic
-    - SqlServer, Mysql, IBM DB2, Redis
 - 🤓 I’m currently learning:
-    - Python, Flask, Django;
     - AI, ML and Big Data.
 - ⚡ Fun facts:
   - [I have a rabbit :rabbit:](https://www.instagram.com/p/BYv8-tLj2kh/)